This page relates to the corporate key, which is used to update company details.

 Need help to get online access?

-If you currently lodge paper versions of forms and wish to take advantage of the convenience of our online service, here's how.
+If you currently lodge paper versions of forms and wish to take advantage of the convenience of our online service, here's how to use the online service.

-This is Information Sheet 8 (INFO 8).
+This is Information Sheet 8 (INFO 8), issued July 2010.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.